jeffpar/lonedissent/_posts/2019-02-18-let-me-count-the-ways.md

 variable entirely, because obviously the precise term of *any* case can be determined by applying a complicated set of rules to **dateDecision**.

-Harold Spaeth's `TERM` variable didn't suffer from this abiguity, because his "ALLCOURT" database didn't deal with cases before the Warren Court.
+Harold Spaeth's `TERM` variable didn't suffer from this ambiguity, because his "ALLCOURT" database didn't deal with cases before the Warren Court.

 ### 7. Undocumented Values